Archomeda/csl-scrollable-toolbar/CONFIGURATION.md

 `%LOCALAPPDATA%\Colossal Order\Cities_Skylines\Addons\Mods\ScrollableToolbar`.

 ## Features
-*Italic values* are the default values.
-The following settings can be found in the `Features` tree:
+The following settings can be found in the `Features` tree. *Italic values* are the default values.

  Feature                   | Key name                   | Supported values
  ------------------------- | -------------------------- | ----------------